1. Purchase the flags

 Sign up for a daily email about the air quality forecast or you can download the Flag Program widget to your homepage.
 The email and the widget tell you which flag to fly each day.

 4. Take actions when the air quality is unhealthy

-See what actions to take (PDF, 2 pp., 272KB) for each color, while still keeping students active.
+See what actions to take for each color, while still keeping the community active.

 Please complete this online registration form when you adopt a flag program.
-EPA will add your school to the online list of participating schools and will send you an official participation certificate for display.
+EPA will add your organization to the online list of program participants and will send you an official certificate for display.